Deathstalker (2025 film): Production

-In March 2024, it was revealed that a remake of Deathstalker was in development, with Steven Kostanski writing and directing the film.
+In March 2024, it was revealed that a new Deathstalker film was in development, with Steven Kostanski writing and directing the film.
 Daniel Bernhardt was cast as the titular character, and Slash serving as an executive producer.
 In the subsequent months, it was revealed that Christina Orjalo, Paul Lazenby, and Nina Bergman joined the cast.

 Filming

 Principal photography began in late April 2024, in Greater Sudbury, Canada, and wrapped on October 12.